Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

   + Digital Forensics and Incident Response (DFIR) teams are groups of people in an organization responsible for managing the response to a security incident, including gathering evidence of the incident, remediating its effects, and implementing controls to prevent the incident from recurring in the future.

 - TDR / TDIR - Threat Detection & (Incident) Response <br>
   + Threat Detection & Incident Response (TDIR) refers to the processes, tools, and strategies used to identify, monitor, and analyze cybersecurity threats in real-time, and to respond to security incidents when they occur.
-While Threat Detection focuses on identifying malicious activities or vulnerabilities within a system or a network, Incident Response is concerned with managing and mitigating the impact of a security breach or attack once detected.
+While Threat Detection focuses on identifying malicious activities, abnormal behaviour or vulnerabilities within a system or a network, Incident Response is concerned with managing and mitigating the impact of a security breach or attack once detected.
-  + Threat detection is the process of analyzing a security ecosystem at the holistic level to find threat actors, abnormal activities, malicious behaviors and anything that could compromise a network.
-Threat response consists of the mitigation efforts used to neutralize and prevent cyber threats before they create damages.

 - Cyber Threats
   + The world of cybersecurity is constantly evolving, with new threats emerging every day.
 Understanding the different types of threats that exist is crucial for security teams to effectively protect their organizations.